 Whether it’s browsing real estate listings online or applying for their mortgage through an app, millennials are more likely than previous generations to take advantage of tech innovations in the real estate sphere.
 With listings snapped up quickly, app notifications allow them to check out property details and schedule showings within minutes.
 Comparable to other generations, virtually all millennial homebuyers (99 percent, according to NAR) use the internet at some stage in the homebuying process.
 However, millennials rely on mobile devices much more so than the Silent Generation.

 If you’re looking to buy a home, there are a few key bits of advice to keep in mind:

-- Keep that budget going once you move, too.
-The top regret for millennial homebuyers is unexpected maintenance costs, so you’ll want to be ready to cover whatever issues inevitably crop up.
+- Make a budget and stick to it.
+You don’t want to wind up with more house than you can afford.
+Keep that budget going once you move, too.
+In a separate Bankrate survey, the top regret for millennial homebuyers was unexpected maintenance costs.
+You’ll want to be ready to cover whatever issues inevitably crop up.